DCapella/DCapella.github.io/index.md

 ## About Me
-Rain + Coffee + Programming = Love.
+Rain + Coffee + Programming = Life.
 In my fascinating adventure of life; there is always something new to explore.

 As a veteran turned data engineer, I have a diverse background allowing me to bring data, programming, and people into one.
 Technology is my passion, therefore will never feel like work.